Skip to main content

 Step 1:

-Tilt your headback.
-Gently insert the swab about 1 inch into one of your nostrils.
-Rub the swab against the walls of one of your nostrils 4 times in a large circular path.
-Repeat with your other nostril.
+Tilt your head back slightly.
+Insert the swab about 1 inch into one nostril.
+Rub the swab against the wall of the nostril in a circular motion 4 times.
+Repeat in the other nostril.

-Remove the entire cap.
-Stir the swab into the buffer solution 20 times.
-Throw away the swab and screw back the cap.
+Remove the vial cap.
+Place the swab into the buffer solution and stir 20 times.
+Discard the swab and secure the cap.

 Hold the vial vertically.
-Squeeze and drip 3 drops of the solution into the circular opening (S) of the test device.
+Add 3 drops of solution into the sample well (S) of the test device.

-Leave for 20 minutes and read the results.
+Wait 20 minutes, then read the results.
 Do not read after 25 minutes.

-You can find the results diagram in the Instructions For Use (IFU) enclosed in your INDICAID® OTC box.
+You can also find the results diagram in the Instructions for Use (IFU) inside your Indicaid OTC box.

-Report Your Test Result(s) at MakeMyTestCount.org – this voluntary and anonymous reporting helps public health teams understand COVID-19 spread in your area and across the country and informs public health decisions.
+Report your test result(s) at MakeMyTestCount.org – voluntary, anonymous reporting helps public health teams track COVID-19 spread in your community and nationwide.

 A line appears in regions (C) and (T)Positive